amitshekhariitbhu/android-interview-questions/README.md

     - Serialization is the process of converting an object into a stream of bytes in order to store an object into memory, so that it can be recreated at a later time, while still keeping the object's original state and data.
 In Android you may use either the Serializable, Externalizable (implements Serializable) or Parcelable interfaces.
-    While Serializable is the easiest to implement, Externalizable may be used if you need to insert custom logic into the process of serialization (although it is almost never used nowadays as it is considered a relic from early versions of Java).
+    - While Serializable is the easiest to implement, Externalizable may be used if you need to insert custom logic into the process of serialization (although it is almost never used nowadays as it is considered a relic from early versions of Java).
 But it is highly recommended to use Parcelable in Android instead, as Parcelable was created exclusively for Android and it performs about 10x faster than Serializable, because Serializable uses reflection, which is a slow process and tends to create a lot of temporary objects and it may cause garbage collection to occur more often.

-    To use Serializable all you have to do is implement the interface.
+    - To use Serializable all you have to do is implement the interface:

-    Serializable Example:

     ```java
     /**
     *  Implementing the Serializeable interface is all that is required
     */
     public class User implements Serializable {

         private String name;
         private String email;

             public User() {
             }